bbarres/AmbroALSmonito/README.md

 + **data_carto_pheno.txt:** the second data set contains the results of the bioassays

-+ **departe.RDATA:** the first dataset contains geographical information to plot the french administrative layer 'departement'
++ **DEP_SHP.RDATA:** the first data set contains geographical information to plot the french administrative layer 'departement'

-+ **regions.RDATA:** the second dataset contains geographical information to plot the french administrative layer 'regions'
++ **REG_SHP.RDATA:** the second data set contains geographical information to plot the french administrative layer 'regions'

 These two geographical data files were obtained using the data from the [IGN website](http://professionnels.ign.fr/adminexpress).
 The version of the data used is the "Edition Novembre 2017".